 Tuberous Sclerosis Complex

-Vision - Accelerate high-impact research to improve prevention strategies and treatments and to find a cure for TSC
+Vision - Improve prevention strategies and treatments to lessen the impact of TSC while striving for a cure

 Tuberous sclerosis is a genetic disorder that can affect any or all systems of the body.
 The disorder is characterized by seizures, developmental delays, kidney disease, behavioral problems, and the growth of benign tumors (tubers) on vital organs such as the brain, kidneys, and heart.
 These tumors typically calcify with age, becoming hard (sclerotic).
 Children with tuberous sclerosis may have autistic-like symptoms.
 Tuberous sclerosis affects as many as 25,000 to 50,000 individuals in the United States and about 1 to 2 million individuals worldwide.